This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 Notice

 When you create an IVF index, the index name must be no longer than 33 characters.
-Otherwise, an error may occur because the name of the index auxiliary table exceeds the index_name limit.
+Otherwise, an exception may be returned because the index auxiliary table name exceeds the index_name limit.
 Future versions will support longer index names.

 CREATE TABLE ivf_vecindex_suite_table_test (c1 INT, c2 VECTOR(3), PRIMARY KEY(c1), VECTOR INDEX idx2(c2) WITH (distance=l2, type=ivf_flat));